 When the kings heard this, they beat their breasts and said as with one voice, "We have been found out.
 With the sword of this word you cut through our hearts' thickest darkness.
 You have discovered our distress, for behold, we are on our way to find the higher man-the man who is higher than we, though we are kings.
 To him we are leading this ass.
 For the highest man shall also be the highest lord on earth.
 Man's fate knows no harsher misfortune than when those who have power on earth are not also the first men.
 That makes everything false and crooked and monstrous.
 And when they are even the last, and more beast than man, then the price of the mob rises and rises, and eventually the virtue of the mob even says, 'Behold, I alone am virtue!'

-are even the last, and more beast than man, then the price of the mob rises and rises, and eventually the virtue of the mob even says, 'Behold, I alone am virtue!'
 "What did I just hear?" replied Zarathustra.
 "What wisdom in kings!
+I am delighted and, verily, even

+"What did I just hear?" replied Zarathustra.
+"What wisdom in kings!
 I am delighted and, verily, even feel the desire to make a rhyme on this-even if it should be a rhyme which is not fit for everybody's ears.
 I have long become unaccustomed to any consideration for long ears.
 Well then!"
-(But at this point it happened that the ass too got in a word; but he said clearly and with evil intent.
+(But at this point it happened

+THUS SPOKE ZARATHUSTRA: FOURTH PART 359 that the ass too got in a word; but he said clearly and with evil intent.
 Yea-Yuh.)

-"Once-in the year of grace number one, I think-The Sibyl said, drunken without any drink, 'Now everything goes wrongl Oh, woel Decayl The world has never sunk so low!
-Rome sank to whoredom and became a stew, The Caesars became beasts, and God-a Jewl' "
+"Once-in the year of grace number one, I think- The Sibyl said, drunken without any drink, 'Now everything goes wrong!
+Oh, woe!
+Decay!
+The world has never sunk so low!
+Rome sank to whoredom and became a stew, The Caesars became beasts, and God-a Jew!'"

-These rhymes of Zarathustra delighted the kings; but the king at the right said, "O Zarathustra, how well we did to go forth to see youl For your enemies showed us your image in their mirror: there you had the mocking grimace of a devil, so that we were afraid of you.
+These rhymes of Zarathustra delighted the kings; but the king at the right said, "O Zarathustra, how well we did to go forth to see you!
+For your enemies showed us your image in their mirror: there you had the mocking grimace of a devil, so that we were afraid of you.
 But what could we do?
 Again and again you pierced our ears and hearts with your maxims.
 So we said at last: what difference does it make how he looks?
 We must hear him who teaches: 'You shall love peace as a means to new wars, and the short peace more than the long!'
 Nobody ever spoke such warlike words: 'What is good?
 To be brave is good.
 It is the good war that hallows any cause.'
 Zarathustra, the blood of our fathers stirred in our bodies at such words: it was like the speech of spring to old wine barrels.
 When the swords ran wild like snakes with red spots, our fathers grew fond of life; the sun of all peace struck them as languid and lukewarm, and any long peace caused shame.
 How our fathers sighed when they saw flashing dried-up swords on the wall!
 Like them, they thirsted for war.
 For a sword wants to drink blood and glistens with desire."